Two types of child support agreements

 What are the disadvantages of binding child support agreements?

-Unlike a child support assessment by the Child Support Agency, they cannot be varied by the request of one person.
-Because of this, these agreements tend to be in place for a long time, such as when until the child turns 18.
+Unlike a child support assessment by the Child Support Agency, child support agreements cannot be varied at the request of one person.
+Because of this, they tend to be in place for a long time, such as until the child turns 18.
 If your circumstances change during this period, it could affect your ability to afford child support.

-In this scenario, it is possible for the binding child support arrangement to be terminated but this requiresd both parties to again seek legal advice.
+In this scenario, it is possible for the binding child support arrangement to be terminated but this requires both parties to again seek legal advice

 Useful Articles